 - I-826 basic filing fee: $3,750.
 This form is only relevant if you are an entrepreneur that needs to renew your green card after two years.

 - Biometric service fee: $85.
 Biometrics are required for all I-751 and I-829 submissions.

 If your petition was approved the good news is that you’ll be sent a new permanent resident card which will be valid for a period of ten years.
 You will not necessarily need to file Form I-90.

 In some cases, your card may not have an expiration date printed on the front of it.
 If that’s the case then you have an old version and most of these are no longer valid.
 USCIS strongly recommends replacing this with the newest card available.
 Contact VisaNation Law Group attorneys to learn the best way to replace it.

 When you renew a 10-year unconditional green card, you will file the I-90 Application to Replace Permanent Resident Card.
 Note that the operative word is “replace”.
 This form is used primarily when a green card is expiring.
 However, conditional residents and unconditional residents alike often use the I-90 to replace any green card if it is stolen, lost, or damaged, if it has incorrect information on it, if the USCIS issued you a green card but you never received it, or if your personal information has changed.

 So, ultimately, you cannot technically “renew” a conditional temporary green card.
 It requires a different set of forms, different fees, and different supporting evidence.
 Instead, you are removing the conditions on your green card.

 Looking to renew green card after 2 years?
 Do you need to renew your permanent resident card after 10 years?
-The immigration lawyers at SGM Law Group have years of experience in many aspects of employment green cards, marriage green cards, and investment-based permanent resident cases.
+VisaNation Law Group lawyers have years of experience in many aspects of employment green cards, marriage green cards, and investment-based permanent resident cases.

 Have additional questions about how to renew green card after 2 years in the United States?
 Fill out this contact form to schedule your consultation today.